UpCloudLtd/uks-instructions/fluent-bit/README.md

 * make
 * helm

-To create the resources with Terraform and install Fluent-bit, you will need your API credentials and Kubeconfig file exported and environment variables.
+To create the resources with Terraform and install Fluent-bit, you will need your API credentials and Kubeconfig file exported as environment variables.

 ```
 export UPCLOUD_USERNAME=your_username